R-V-S/bloc-notes/how-to-share-code-wars-solutions.md

 https://www.codewars.com/users/{username}/completed_solutions
 ```

-2. Find the solution you want to share and click on the "discuss" link below the solution.
-Note that all successful solutions appear on the page, whether they were "final" submissions or not – the "discuss" link will only appear for final solutions.
+2. Find the solution you want to share.

+3. Click on the "discuss" link below the solution.
+Note that not all solutions on the page will have the "discuss" link.
+Only "final" submissions will have it.

 3. Copy and paste that URL.
 It should begin with `https://www.codewars.com/kata/reviews/` and then be followed by gibberish.